basavaraj63620/Adventure-Works-Excel-Analysis/README.md

 ## 📌 Project Overview
 This project focuses on analyzing the Adventure Works dataset using Microsoft Excel.
-The goal is to explore data and create meaningful visualizations to understand sales trends and patterns.
+The goal is to explore data and create meaningful visualizations to understand sales trends, patterns, and business insights.

 ---